Engineering Manager, March 2018-Present

 the consistency overhead, using the TPC-W transactional web

 commerce benchmark.
-Filed a patent application for the
+Patented the

 middleware's efficient, distributed, strong-consistency protocol.